Muskanmadni/diet-planner/VERCEL_DEPLOYMENT.md

 2. Verify that your Git repository contains all necessary files
 3. Make sure the `requirements.txt` file includes all dependencies
 4. Review the build logs in your Vercel dashboard for specific error messages
+5. For database issues in production, ensure you're using a hosted database service